 A pre-planned route can be entered into the navigation computer so the autopilot follows the route precisely.
 Pilots can alter the route if instructed to do so by air traffic control or to avoid weather problems.

 All modern airliners have a system called the ground proximity warning system that warns pilots if they are getting close to the ground.

 4. Landing aids

-To assist with finding their way on to the runway at night, or in cloud, there is a system used throughout the world called the ILS (Instrument Landing System).
-This incorporates two radio waves, called the localizor and the glideslope.
-The localizor sends out a signal out along the center line of the runway.
+To assist with finding their way onto the runway at night, or in cloud, there is a system used throughout the world called the ILS (Instrument Landing System).
+This incorporates two radio waves, called the localizer and the glideslope.
+The localizer sends out a signal along the centerline of the runway.
 The glideslope sends out a signal at a particular angle from the end of the runway.

-First the pilot flies on a heading that he/she knows will cross the center line of the runway, some distance away.
-As the aircraft approaches the localizer an indicator starts to move on a cockpit display and the pilot starts to turn towards the runway.
+First, the pilot flies on a heading that he/she knows will cross the centerline of the runway (advised by air traffic control), some distance away.
+As the aircraft approaches the localizer an indicator starts to move on a cockpit display and the pilot starts to turn towards the runway onto the correct flight path.
 When the indicator is centered the pilot knows he/she is lined up with the runway.

 Then the pilot starts to descend until the glideslope indicator starts to move.
 Again, once this indicator is centered the aircraft is flying down the glideslope (the preferred approach angle to the runway).
 Provided both indicators are in the middle the aircraft will reach the middle of the end of the runway, even if the pilot can’t see a thing out of the cockpit window.

 Some aircraft are licensed for fully automated landings using the above technology plus GPS.